-In 2011, I started a year long career break which helped me to hit the ‘reset button’ on my life outside of work.
-Before my break, I had some interests but really failed to make the most of my time during evenings, weekends and holidays.
+In 2011, which now seems a lifetime ago, I started a year long career break which helped me to hit the ‘reset button’ on my life outside of work.
+I have always had a love of nature and rural places but before my sabbatical I failed to really act on it, and I didn’t make the most of my time during weekends and holidays to do so.
 My break changed all this and I returned to my career determined not only to continue working hard but just as importantly make the most of time when not in the office.

 Overall, this is may place for daft mumblings, nonsense and generally bleating on about things.